saadeghi/daisyui/src/docs/src/routes/docs/config.svelte.md

   `String (default: "")`

-  Adds a prefix to class name for all components and their associated utilities.
+  Adds a prefix to class name for all daisyUI components and their associated utilities.
   For example: `btn` will become `prefix-btn`.

-  Common words used for components such as `modal` or `btn` might create conflict with other styling systems (for example: bootstrap), or be picked up unintentionally by Tailwind extractor (thus creating unused css).
-This config will help in those cases.
+  If you're using a second CSS library that has similar class names, you can use this config to avoid conflicts.